flame-engine/flame/doc/flame/router.md

 ## OverlayRoute

-The **OverlayRoute** is a special route that allows adding game overlays via the Router.
+The **OverlayRoute** is a special route that allows adding game overlays via the router.
 These routes are transparent by default.

 There are two constructors for the `OverlayRoute`.
 The first constructor requires a builder function